jusolibre/BlogAPI/README.md

 // The id must be present

 ```
-If you have provided a valid JSON/Article ID, you will have a successful message :
+If we have all required arguments and if everything is good, the JSON response will look like that :
 ```
 {
   "error": false,